TALK TO SALES

 When you’re researching plans, it’s usually the first cost you’ll see and consider when budgeting your monthly medical costs.
 However, it’s best to consider all costs when choosing a health plan.

-Luckily, there are a few ways you can control premium costs.
+There are a few ways you can control premium costs.
 Federal programs and subsidies, like premium tax credits, are available for eligible lower-income individuals and families to offset the costs of health insurance premiums for plans purchased on the marketplace.

 2. Deductible

-Generally speaking, plans with lower deductibles offer more comprehensive health insurance coverage, but have higher premium costs.
+Generally speaking, plans with lower deductibles offer more comprehensive health insurance coverage but have higher premium costs.
 Plans with higher deductibles tend to have lower premium costs.
 Evaluating your individual or family coverage needs and specific medical conditions may help you decide the right deductible amount for your budget.

 3. Copayment